Nothing-H-M/UX-UI-Design-Roadmap/README.md

 Expected outcome
 * Design user interface for any app or website

+To do:
-* 3.1 Enroll on UI design courses
+3.1 Enroll on UI design courses
-* 3.1 Start daily UI Challenges
+3.1 Start daily UI Challenges
-Subscribe to the Daily UI Design Challenge website to get an email every day with a new UI design challenge.
+* Subscribe to the Daily UI Design Challenge website to get an email every day with a new UI design challenge.

 # Fist course: UI / UX for Beginners